 - HubSpot's Free Marketing Tools

 To start, you need a hosting platform for your blog.
-Ideally, this platform will provide the page speed, SEO features, and security you need to create and grow a blog.
-Let's look at three options below.
+Ideally, this platform will provide the page speed, SEO features, and security you need to create and grow a successful blog.

 1. CMS Hub

-WordPress.org is a highly flexible platform for blogging.
-With a drag-and-drop block editor and over 50,000 WordPress plugins and 30,000 WordPress themes, you can create a highly customized blog with the exact look and feel you want.
-Just make sure you have the time and resources to invest in purchasing, downloading, and maintaining these third-party tools and templates.
+WordPress is a highly flexible platform for blogging.
+With a drag-and-drop block editor and over 80,000 plugins and themes, you can create a customized blog with the exact look and feel that you want.
+Just make sure you have the time and resources to invest in purchasing, downloading, and maintaining third-party tools and templates.
 Better understanding of their functionality can lead to more successful execution that readers will enjoy navigating through in a professional blog.

 The following tools will help you define your target audience, find topics that appeal to that audience, and overcome writer's block so you can plan your blog strategy.